 Booth Set Up: DOs & DON’Ts

-Below is the first set of this week’s Cash Flow Show Radio discussing vendor booth set up DOs & DON’Ts.
+Below is the first set of last week’s Cash Flow Show Radio discussing vendor booth set up DOs & DON’Ts.

 On the show we covered how to effectively gather leads at an event as well as how to qualify leads to make follow up easier.

 There are a few easy to implement DO’s and DON’Ts when it comes to setting up a booth.